Wednesday was a very full day at Friends for Life 2013.

-The Grandparents and Caregivers Drop-In and Camp were held in the morning and afternoon, offering participants the opportunity to meet other grandparents and caregivers and get some basics under their belts before sessions began on Thursday.
+The Grandparents and Caregivers Drop-In and Boot Camp were held in the morning and afternoon, offering participants the opportunity to meet other grandparents and caregivers and get some basics under their belts before sessions began on Thursday.
 The Grands program is very hands-on, and we had lots of staff on site helping this year!
-Many thanks to Heather Speer and Bruce and Rachele Baccaro for coordinating the program, and to Bruce Buckingham, Jen Block, Richard Rubin, Betsy Norsworthy, and Julie Baccaro for facilitating sessions.
-Each year we hope to encourage more Grands and Caregivers to join us!
+Many thanks to Heather Speer, Bruce and Rachele Baccaro, Jen Block, Henry Rodriguez, Julie Baccaro, Diana Naranjo, and Joe Solowiejczyk for facilitating the sessions and sharing their expertise.

 [ large | full ]